Sunday, July 25 & Monday, July 26

 b.
 The system will allows you to sign up for more than one spot – please DO NOT sign up for more than one spot at a time.
 We need a name to correspond to each person auditioning, so if more than one person in your family is signing up for the same time slot, please complete submit separate sign ups for each person.

 c.
-Please make sure the email & phone number you enter in your sign up registration are the best contact for you (or the person your signing up) for the day of audition as that will be used to grant access to The Arts Center.
+Please make sure the email & phone number you enter in your sign up registration are the best contact for you (or the person your signing up) for the day of audition as that will be used as contact information should we need to contact you.

-3. You will receive an email within 2 business days of signing up that will include a link to your audition form.
-You will need to complete and submit that form before your audition.
+2. You will receive an email within 2 business days of signing up that will include a link to your audition form and confirmation of your spot.
+You can either fill out the electronic form or you can fill out a paper one on the day of your audition.
 Please keep in mind these emails are NOT automatic, if you do not get an immediate response, don’t panic.
+Should you not receive a response within 3 days, please email email@example.com about your registration.

-4. Prepare a 16-measure solo (approximately 30 seconds) (you may sing a cappella or provide sheet music for piano accompaniment.
-If you will want piano accompaniment we ask that you submit a digital image of your music [applicable page(s) only] with your audition form that you will receive via email.
+3. Prepare a 16-measure solo (approximately 30 seconds) (you may sing a cappella or provide sheet music for piano accompaniment).

 KNOW BEFORE YOU GO…